lupyuen/lupyuen.github.io/src/gpio.md

         mv xpack-riscv-none-embed-gcc-* xpack-riscv-none-embed-gcc
 ```

+(Remember: We check `steps.cache-toolchain` and skip this step if the GCC Compiler is already in our cache)

-After downloading the GCC Compiler, the Cache Action `actions/cache@v2` (from the previous step) caches our `xpack-riscv-none-embed-gcc` folder...
+After downloading the GCC Compiler, the Cache Action `actions/cache@v2` (from the previous step) caches our GCC folder...

 ```text
 path:  xpack-riscv-none-embed-gcc
 ```

-TODO

-400 MB (zipped)
+Caching the GCC Compiler is essential for reducing the Automated Build time to 2 minutes...
+Because each download of the xPack RISC-V Toolchain takes a whopping __400 MB!__ (Zipped!)

 ## Build Mynewt Firmware